There are plenty of YouTube videos, books, and articles on the topic of misrepresentation of women in media.

 I’m pretty traditional.
 I’m a stay at home mom, and I think that children need their mothers when they are growing up.
 But that doesn’t mean I don’t think we should have women in congress, representing 51% of the population of our country.
 Absolutely not.
 I think congress needs women and mothers of grown children representing other women.

-A woman that I highly respect, who was my English teacher in high school for the better half of three years, recently posted that video with an appeal to her Facebook friends to discuss how we can change this problem of misrepresentation, more deeply, the problem of girls being “taught” by media that they are only worth their dress size, and that women are valued by appearance, not ability.
+A woman that I highly respect, who was my English teacher in high school for the better half of three years, recently posted that video (warning: includes graphic, sexual images of women) with an appeal to her Facebook friends to discuss how we can change this problem of misrepresentation, more deeply, the problem of girls being “taught” by media that they are only worth their dress size, and that women are valued by appearance, not ability.
 Here was my response.
 I’d like to hear your thoughts as well.

 Sesame Street and the American Girl company were both good influences in my life growing up.
 The American Girl BOOKS, though.
 The dolls harbor materialism in young girls, just like any other commercial toy.